 Custom span exampleedit

-If you are already inside a Transaction (most likely) and you want to intrument some work inside it, add a custom span:
+If you are already inside a Transaction (most likely) and you want to instrument some work inside it, add a custom span:

-class ThingsController < ApplicationController def index @result_of_work = ElasticAPM.span "Heavy work" do do_the_heavy_work end end end
+class ThingsController < ApplicationController def index @result_of_work = ElasticAPM.with_span "Heavy work" do do_the_heavy_work end end end

 Custom transaction exampleedit